IP-CAM/Lunar-Online-Payments-for-Opencart-v.3.x/README.md

  ## How to capture / manage transactions

   In Delayed mode you can make transactions (full capture, refund, cancel) from admin panel, for each order info page, adding a history to the order.
   The `Order Status` that is wanted to be set for specific transaction must  be identical with that set in Lunar extension page (Advanced section/tab).
-By default it is `Completed` for capture, `Refunded` for refund and `Canceled Reversal` for cancel an order.
+By default it is `Completed` for capture, `Refunded` for refund and `Voided` for cancel an order.

 1. Capture
     * In Instant mode, the orders are captured automatically